probmods/webppl/docs/optimization/parameters.rst

 .. js:function:: param([options])

    Retrieves the value of a parameter by name.
-If the parameter does not exist, it is created and initialized with a draw from a Gaussian distribution.
+The parameter is created if it does not already exist.

    The following options are supported: